-- All text should be set horizontally and the use of "justified" text (that is text aligned to both left hand and right hand margins) should be avoided; however this may be acceptable where column format is used (see below). - Line spaces should be kept clear.
+The use of "justified" text (that is text aligned to both left hand and right hand margins) should in principle not be used.

+Line spaces should be kept clear.
 The space between lines is an important factor influencing the clarity of the text.
-As a general rule the space between one line and the next should be at least 1.5 times the space between words on a line, where practical. - Contrast between the text and the background is important.
+As a general rule the space between one line and the next should be at least 1.5 times the space between words on a line, where practical.

+Contrast between the text and the background is important.
 Factors like paper weight, colour of the paper, size and weight of the type, colour of the type and the paper itself should be considered.
 Too little contrast between the text and the background adversely affects the accessibility of the information.
-Therefore, avoid background images behind the text which will interfere with the clarity of the information making it harder to read.
-The paper weight is important as show-through of text impairs legibility.
+Therefore, background images should in principle not be placed behind the text since they may interfere with the clarity of the information making it harder to read.

-• A column format for the text can help the reader navigate the information.
+A column format for the text can help the reader navigate the information.
 The margin between the columns should be large enough to adequately separate the text.
-If space is limited a vertical line to separate the information should be used.
-Important information should be kept together so the text flows easily from one column to the next.
+If space is limited a vertical line to separate the text may be used.
+Related information should be kept together so the text flows easily from one column to the next.
 Consideration should be given to using a landscape layout which can be helpful to patients.
-Where a multi-lingual leaflet is proposed there should be a clear demarcation between the different languages used.
+Where a multi-lingual leaflet is proposed there should be a clear demarcation between the different languages used; all the information provided in each language should be assembled.

-3. Headings
+3. HEADINGS

-Headings are an important aspect of the written information and can help patients navigate the text if used well.
-Therefore, bold text for the heading, underlining or a different colour, may help make this information stand out.
+Headings are important and can help patients navigate the text if used well.
+Therefore, bold type face for the heading or a different colour, may help make this information stand out.
+The spacing above and below the headings should be consistently applied throughout the leaflet.
 Same level headings should appear consistently (numbering, bulleting, colour, indentation, font and size) to aid the reader.

-The use of multiple levels of headings should be considered carefully, as more than two levels may make it difficult for patients to find their way around the leaflet.
+The use of multiple levels of headings should be considered carefully, as more than two levels may make it difficult for readers to find their way around the leaflet.
+However, where complex information has to be communicated multiple levels of headings may be needed.

 Using lines to separate the different sections within the text can also be helpful as a navigational tool.